-Policy Direction 2: Protect and improve environmental values and respond to natural hazards No. Theme Action Implementation outcome Delivery partners and key responsibility 34 Role of planning agreements in revegetation Investigate the opportunity to use planning agreements under section 93 of the Environmental Planning and Assessment Act 1979 (EPAA), to establish flora and fauna corridors and rehabilitate degraded land.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 32 Density bonus That the concept of a density bonus be considered in any strategy for closer settlement or higher density rural living opportunities.
+Net environmental benefits and opportunities for affordable housing from increased density of development. • Council • Development industry • Community 33 Role of planning agreements in revegetation Investigate the opportunity to use planning agreements under section 93 of the Environmental Planning and Assessment Act 1979 (EPAA), to establish flora and fauna corridors and rehabilitate degraded land.
 Commitment to rehabilitate native vegetation secured.
-LandownersProponentsCouncil 35 E Zone Review and riparian corridors Implement the recommendations of the Northern Councils E Zone Review including consideration of riparian corridors.
-E Zones are implemented through amendment of Tweed LEP 2014, and riparian corridors are identified and protected by application of appropriate landuse zones. • Council • DPE • Community 36 Setbacks - effluent disposal adjoining riparian corridors Review setback requirements for effluent disposal on land adjoining permanent water bodies for onsite effluent disposal to ensure consistency with the requirements of AS/NZS 1547/2012 On-site domestic wastewater management, Designing and Installing On-Site Wastewater Systems, and the 'Silver Book".
+LandownersProponentsCouncil 34 E Zone Review and riparian corridors Implement the recommendations of the Northern Councils E Zone Review including consideration of riparian corridors.
+E Zones are implemented through amendment of Tweed LEP 2014, and riparian corridors are identified and protected by application of appropriate landuse zones.
+CouncilDPIECommunity 35 Setbacks - effluent disposal adjoining riparian corridors Review setback requirements for effluent disposal on land adjoining permanent water bodies for onsite effluent disposal to ensure consistency with the requirements of AS/NZS 1547/2012 On-site domestic wastewater management, Designing and Installing On-Site Wastewater Systems, and the 'Silver Book".
 Potential for faecal and nutrient contamination of watercourses and water bodies is minimised.
 Buffers are established which provide added protection for waterways, streams, rivers, wetlands, and known drinking water sources.
-CouncilOffice of WaterCommunity 37 On site effluent disposal Continue identification and certification of onn-site effluent disposal systems, particularly within the buffer established along riparian land are inspected regularly and certified, to ensure that treatment and disposal systems are operating in accordance with Council standards and the NSW Environment and Health Protection Guidelines for On-site Sewage Management for Single Households.
+CouncilOffice of WaterCommunity 336 On site effluent disposal Continue identification and certification of on-site effluent disposal systems, particularly within the buffer established along riparian land are inspected regularly and certified, to ensure that treatment and disposal systems are operating in accordance with Council standards and the NSW Environment and Health Protection Guidelines for On-site Sewage Management for Single Households.
 All rural dwellings have on-site effluent disposal systems that have been certified as complying with the relevant health and safety requirements.
-Potential for contamination of groundwater and surface water systems reduced. • Council • Office of Water • Community 38 Access to water bodies Develop guidelines to protect public access to water bodies across rural Tweed.
-Public access to local watercourses and water bodies secured where possible. • Council • Office of Water • Landowners 39 Rehabilitation of degraded land Review Council's planning provisions and enforcement procedures to ensure that remediation of degraded land is considered during assessment of planning proposals and development applications.
+Potential for contamination of groundwater and surface water systems reduced. • Council • Office of Water • Community 37 Access to water bodies Develop guidelines to protect public access to water bodies across rural Tweed.
+Public access to local watercourses and water bodies secured where possible. • Council • Office of Water • Landowners 38 Rehabilitation of degraded land Review Council's planning provisions and enforcement procedures to ensure that remediation of degraded land is considered during assessment of planning proposals and development applications.
 Degraded land is rehabilitated, catchment health and associated water quality improves.
 Vegetation is adequately assessed from local and regional perspectives.
-CouncilGovernment agenciesProperty ownersCommunity groups 40 Education - environmental Work with State Agencies to augment and customise education activities with rural landholders to minimise land degradation, improve the quality of the environment and quality of runoff water from agricultural and rural areas.
-Rural Landowners have access to information and gain skills in best practice management of rural and agricultural land.
-Government agenciesCouncil
+CouncilGovernment agenciesProperty ownersCommunity groups 39 Education - environmental Work with State Agencies to augment and customise education activities with rural landholders to minimise land degradation, improve the quality of the environment and quality of runoff water from agricultural and rural areas.
+Rural Landowners have access to information and gain skills in best practice management of rural and agricultural land. • Government agencies • Council